hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 </template>
 ```

-And our sample to render our component:
+And don't forget to update our sample to render our component with the details class:

 ```html
 <my-card title="My Card Sample">